exoplatform/exo-documentation/docs/Administration.rst

 - Registration
 - Applications
 - Banner link : the image that will be use by default as the space banner (click to see it)
-- Permissions (permission to create a space from this template)
+- Permissions : list of groups/roles that are authorized to create a space from this template

 .. note:: The Manage Template table is only for displaying all templates informations, to edit the template propreties, you have to do it manually.